More about: Louvre Museum in Paris Tickets and Tours

 The magnitude and fame of the Louvre is such that it is easy to overshadow other museums in the city of Paris.
 After contemplating all the works in the Louvre it is easy to ask yourself: but can there be more?
 There is.
 Paris is full of museums and every one of them is worth a visit.

 My favourites are the Musée d'Orsay (a real marvel) and the Pompidou Museum of contemporary art, but the list of options is much longer.
-If you want to know more, you can read this article on Paris Museums Tickets and Tours.
+If you want to know more, you can read this article on The 17 Best Museums in Paris.